Mamie Stuart: George Shotton

 After Shotton was released from prison in early 1922, he moved to Tintern, where he ran a smallholding.
 He was a regular churchgoer, and remembered in the village as "a charming chap" who "practically [ran] the tennis club".
-After several years living in his village, Shotton abruptly left, possibly due to a local newspaper having revived the story of Stuart's disappearance and his suspected culpability.
+After several years living in the village, Shotton abruptly left, possibly due to a local newspaper having revived the story of Stuart's disappearance and his suspected culpability.
 He then relocated to Balham, South London, to live with his elderly mother, Louisa, taking a series of jobs including being an odd job man and a motor mechanic.

 In May 1938, Shotton was arrested for threatening his sister, Gladys Austin, with a revolver at her Fareham home.
 He was also charged with causing actual bodily harm to her.
-This incident sourced from resentment between the siblings regarding their respective bequeathments in their mother's will.
+This incident stemmed from resentment between the siblings regarding their respective bequeathments in their mother's will.
 He was sentenced to serve twelve months in jail with hard labour.
 Following his release, Shotton severed all contact with his family and friends and moved to Ledbury, where he worked at an aircraft factory.
 He later relocated to Bristol.

 Discovery

-Forty-two years after Stuart's disappearance, on 5 November 1961, her remains were discovered in a rotting sack hidden behind a large stone slab 50 feet down a disused lead mine at Brandy Cove in Caswell by three young potholers named Graham Jones, John Gerke and Chris MacNamara.
+Forty-two years after Stuart's disappearance, on 5 November 1961, three young potholers named Graham Jones, John Gerke and Chris MacNamara discovered her remains in a rotting sack hidden behind a large stone slab 50 feet down a disused lead mine at Brandy Cove in Caswell.
 Her body had been concealed just 200 yards from the home she and Shotton had resided in at the time of her disappearance.

 One of the potholers, John Gerke, would later state that he and his friends had chosen to explore this area as it had formerly been used by smugglers and that as the trio attempted to explore a ventilation shaft, their route through a narrow tunnel approximately ten feet in length was blocked by a large stone slab.
-Pulling this slab aside, Gerke observed a skull, which he turned to face him, and realised was human.
+Pulling this slab aside, Gerke observed a skull, which he turned to face him, and realised it was human.
 Nearby lay a black celluloid hair clasp still containing a tuft of mid-brown hair, items of jewellery including a seven-inch brass chain, and several scraps of clothing.